We pledge to provide straight talk from our NNINS Virginia insurance experts. Read the Northern Neck Insurance INTEGRITY PROMISE.

 - Clean mold safely with white distilled vinegar in a spray bottle.
 Because mold is resilient, it's best not to dilute the vinegar.
 Spray it directly onto the mold, and let it sit for at least an hour without rinsing or scrubbing so that the vinegar gets completely absorbed by the mold.

 Mold From Other Water Problems

 Non-weather-related water damage is one of the most common home insurance claims and one of the most expensive.
 It also can become a much more costly problem for you if mold develops.
 Home water damage can come from flooding, a failed appliance, leaky pipes, seepage in basements, or expired weather stripping on your doors and windows.
 Maybe you need to clean and repair your gutters.
 Have you ever ensured your yard properly slopes away from your foundation?
 Do you ever have lasting water puddles in your yard after heavy rain?
 Sump pumps are fantastic for some homes predisposed to groundwater and drainage challenges.
 Call a professional to diagnose tough water problems.

 Flooding emergencies and mold

-Other common causes of mold are repeated water leaks, seepage, and flooding.
+Other common causes of home mold are repeated water leaks, seepage, and flood damage.
 Flood water damage is not covered by standard home insurance.
 Timely cleanup is critical.
 Mold will begin growing within 24-48 hours of water damage and can be expensive and difficult to remove if it’s not nipped in the bud quickly.
-This is where that dehumidifier can come really in handy.
-While most of the time, you can digitally set your unit to maintain the right humidity level in your home, you can manually keep it running for quicker results during the cleanup period.
+This is where that dehumidifier can come in really handy.
+Keep it constantly running for quicker results during the cleanup period.